clane/A2A11yQuickstart/README.md

  * Download or clone this project
  * Set the location of the chromedriver file in .\protractor.config.js as follows:
   chromeDriver: '.\\node_modules\\chromedriver\\lib\\chromedriver\\chromedriver.exe',
- * Open the command prompt .\ and run "npm run"
+ * To run the application, open the command prompt .\ and run "npm run"
  * To run a Karma test, if the application is running in the browser, close the browser and kill the lite-server.
 Then run "npm test" in .\ using the command prompt
  * To run a Protractor test, run "npm run e2e" from .\ using the command prompt